nrkno/dotnetskolen/README_EN.md

 **Step 3 of 9** - [🔝 Go to top](#-school-of-net) [⬆ Previous step](#step-2---create-test-projects) [⬇ Next step](#step-4---define-the-domain-model)

-As it stands now, we have three projects that are independent of each other.
+Right now, we have three projects that are independent of each other.
 Other than being in the same folder, there is nothing that connects them.
 In order to be able to do operations such as adding shared packages and running all the tests for our system, we can link the projects together in a _solution_.
 Having all the projects in a solution gives the advantage of being able to open all the projects together in an IDE.

 #### dotnet sln